Chapter 6: Continuation Bets (cbets)

 You can also continuation bet the turn and river.
 This article, however, will focus on “heads-up” pots on the flop; that is, pots between the preflop raiser and a single preflop caller.
 In multiway pots, you need to play in a much more straightforward and value-oriented way, as you are against more players and need stronger holdings to value bet.

 What does a continuation bet achieve?

 Continuation betting is done for value, as a bluff, or as a semi-bluff.
 To begin with continuation betting, you should understand your own hand and understand your opponent.

 Types of hands you should be continuation betting

 If you have a strong hand then you should bet, as you want to play a larger pot.
 This is called “value betting.”

 For example, let’s say you hold A♥K♥ on a flop of A♦5♠3♣.
 On this flop, you have a strong hand with top pair, top kicker.
-You generally want to be betting, as you can be called by many worse hands, such as weaker aces, straight draws, and underpairs (that is, pocket paris that are lower than the highest card on the board; on an ace-high board, for example, J♦J♥ is an underpair).
+You generally want to be betting, as you can be called by many worse hands, such as weaker aces, straight draws, and underpairs (that is, pocket pairs that are lower than the highest card on the board; on an ace-high board, for example, J♦J♥ is an underpair).